andrewdavidmackenzie/pigg/porky/BUILDING.md

 will run build a release DWARF binary for the Raspberry Pi Pico W here:

-- `pigg/porky/target/thumbv6m-none-eabi/release/porky`
+- `pigg/porky/target/thumbv6m-none-eabi/release/porky_w`

-### How SSID information is used by `porky`
+### How SSID information is used by `porky_w`

-The startup process of `porky` is:
+The startup process of `porky_w` is:

 - Try to load SSID information from Flash memory
 - If none is present try and use the default SSID information compiled in as part of the build
-- If no default information was built in, then `porky` has no SSID information and will not try to connect to a Wi-Fi network
+- If no default information was built in, then `porky_w` has no SSID information and will not try to connect to a Wi-Fi network
 - USB connection is always started and will be able to receive SSID information from `piggui`.
 This will be stored in the Flash memory and used in the above process at next start